pedersen-fisheries-lab/DFO-3day-gam-workshop/syllabus.md

       - `ti` vs `te`
     - spatio-temporal modelling
       - `te(x,y,t)` constructions
+  - centering constraints
+    - what does the intercept mean?

 ## 3. model checking and selection (follow-up on temperature, richness, and shrimp data sets)